d9k/pyragrid/README.md

 Pyragrid is a CMS for e-shops and vkontakte applications.
 It's on development state.

 Built on top of python framework Pyramid.
-PostgreSQL, WebComponents are used.
+PostgreSQL, React, Coffescript & JQuery are used.
+Also see Pyramid documentation (https://github.com/Pylons/pyramid).

 Directory tree info
 ------------------